kerry0976/Class-Project-Report/README.md

 ## 3) Navigation and Guidance System  - taught by Demoz Gebre-Egizabher ##

-   *Project*: **Relative Positioning Estimation using Double-Difference Carrier Phase Measurements with Integer Ambiguity                   Resolution**
+   **Relative Positioning Estimation using Double-Difference Carrier Phase Measurements with Integer Ambiguity                                Resolution**

    *Summary: Estmiating a static relative distance using double-difference carrier phase measurement was demonstrated.
 Different integer     ambiguity methods were compared.*